RouteLLM: Learning to Route LLMs with Preference Data: Methodology

-We start by describing how we can obtain the preference data to train the routing function.
-We primarily use 80k battles from the online Chatbot Arena platform \cite{chiang2024chatbot}.
-On this platform, users interact with a chatbot interface and submit prompts of their choice.
-Upon submission, they receive responses from two anonymous models and vote for a winning model or a tie.
-The resulting dataset, denoted as $\Darena = \{(q, a_i, a_j, l_{i,j}) \mid q \in \mathcal{Q}, a_i, a_j \in \mathcal{A}, l_{i,j} \in \mathcal{L} \}$, consisting of user queries, answers from two models $M_i, M_j$, and a pairwise comparison label based on human judgment.
+Our primary source for preference data is the 80k battles from the online Chatbot Arena platform \citep{chiang2024chatbot}, where users submit prompts and receive responses from two anonymous models.
+After reviewing the responses, users vote for a winner or declare a tie.
+This generates a dataset, denoted as $\Darena$, which contains user queries, model responses, and pairwise comparison labels based on human judgment.

-A major issue with using the raw Chatbot Arena data is label sparsity.
-For instance, the percentage of comparison labels between any two models, on average, is less than 0.1\%.
-Therefore, we derive the preference data for training the router as follows: First, we reduce label sparsity by clustering models in $\Darena$ into 10 different tiers (see Appendix~\ref{model-tiers}), using each model's Elo score on the Chatbot Arena leaderboard\footnote{\href{https://leaderboard.lmsys.org}{https://leaderboard.lmsys.org}} and aiming to minimize the variation within each tier via dynamic programming.
-We choose the models on the first and second tiers to represent strong models $\Mhigh$, and the models on the third tier to represent weak models $\Mlow$.
-While we primarily train on battles across these tiers, we also leverage battles involving other model tiers to regularize our learning methods.
-Crucially, we omit the actual model responses in $\Darena$, retaining only the model identities, i.e. $e \sim \Dpref $ is $e = {(q, M_i, M_j, l_{i,j})}$.
-The comparison label $l_{i,j}$ still provides insight into the relative capabilities of the LLMs $M_i$ and $M_j$ on various types and complexity levels of the query $q$.
+A key challenge with the raw Chatbot Arena data is label sparsity.
+On average, the percentage of comparison labels between any two models is less than 0.1\%.
+To address this, we derive the preference data by clustering the models in the data into 10 tiers (see Appendix~\ref{model-tiers}) based on their scores on the Chatbot Arena leaderboard\footnote{\href{https://leaderboard.lmsys.org}{https://leaderboard.lmsys.org}}, and minimize intra-tier variation using dynamic programming.
+We choose models in the top two tiers to represent the $\Mhigh$ class, and models in the third tier represent the $\Mlow$ class.
+Crucially, we exclude model responses and retain only the winner identities in training.
+The resulting dataset is defined as $\Darena = \{(q, l_{s,w}) \mid q \in \mathcal{Q}, l_{s,w} \in L\}$.